Death Panel (podcast)

 Death Panel is a leftist podcast focusing on the political economy of health.
 It was founded in November 2018 by Artie Vierkant, Beatrice Adler-Bolton, Vince Patti, and Phil Rocco.
-As of 2021, all of the podcast's founders, except for Patti, remain its co-hosts.
-Adler-Bolton and Vierkant are both artists, and much of the original inspiration for the podcast came from Adler-Bolton's own experiences interacting with the health care system of the United States as someone with two rare diseases: chronic relapsing inflammatory optic neuropathy and granulomatosis with polyangiitis.
+The podcast's founders remain its co-hosts, with the exception of Patti and the addition of Jules Gill-Peterson.
+Much of the original inspiration for the podcast came from Adler-Bolton's experiences interacting with the healthcare system of the United States as someone with two rare diseases (chronic relapsing inflammatory optic neuropathy and granulomatosis with polyangiitis).

-In May 2020, Kerry Doran wrote in ARTnews that "...The Death Panel has become a cult hit in the art world.
+In May 2020, Kerry Doran wrote in ARTnews that "The Death Panel has become a cult hit in the art world.
 Artists Ed Atkins, Ivana Bašić, Hannah Black, Joshua Citarella, Simon Denny, Devin Kenny, Cole Lu, Jayson Musson, and Andrew Ross are among some of the devoted listeners."
-The podcast is funded by a Patreon.
+The podcast is funded through Patreon.

+In October 2022, Verso Books published Health Communism by Adler-Bolton and Vierkant, a book which argues for "a conception of health that is possible to work toward within the capitalist system but which is mutually exclusive with this system’s model of health."